 Due to a court order, part of the gaming taxes paid by all Italian concessionaires (i.e. including ADMIRAL Gaming Network S.r.l., a NOVOMATIC Group company) must be deposited into a specifically designated bank account (see chapter "Assets Position").
 This has resulted in the recording of additional tax liabilities of EUR 82.9 million as of the balance sheet date on December 31, 2015.
 As this tax liability has already been deposited, this transaction is recorded as cash-effective within the cash flow from operating activities.
 The cash and cash equivalents shown on the balance sheet as of December 31, 2015, include the amount of EUR 82.9 million as funds restricted for this purpose.
-This leads to a deviation between the change in cash and cash equivalents disclosed in the cash flow statement and the change in cash and cash equivalents as of December 31, 2015, and December 31, 2014.
+This leads to a deviation between the change in cash and cash equivalents disclosed in the cash flow statement and the change in cash and cash equivalents resulting from the comparison of cash and cash equivalents as of December 31, 2015, and December 31, 2014.